vincentes/openmrs-mobile/README.md

-# OpenMRS-Mobile
+# openmrs-mobile
-The is the repository for the *universal* OpenMRS Mobile app.
+This is the repository for the *universal* OpenMRS Mobile app.
 The objective of this project is to make OpenMRS available to all mobile platforms using a single codebase to reduce maintainence time and increase efficiency and consistency.
 You can clone this repository and build it to Android, iOS, and Windows Phone.

 # Features
 - Search and view patients